braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/ios/ios_14.md

 ## Braze SDK Compatibility

-An SDK upgrade will be required for apps targeting iOS 14 in order to continue using Braze messaging features.
+Apps that are targeting iOS 14 are required to upgrade Braze's iOS SDK to continue using messaging features.

 We have released a beta version of our iOS 14 compatible SDK [available on our Github][1], and will continue to release updates and fixes to future beta releases as Apple continues to release newer versions of iOS 14 beta.